Is MedBridge Right for You?: A CEU and Patient Engagement Option for OTs, PTs, and SLPs

 Do you have any course categories that you are focused on expanding this year?
 Or are all the categories expanded at the same rate?

-2016 is a big year for our OT offerings.
+2017 is a big year for our OT offerings.
 We are expecting to at least double the number of courses we have available for occupational therapists!
-We have courses across all major areas of OT, but some of the initiatives for 2016 include the development of “Certificate Programs” for the following areas:
+We have courses across all major areas of OT, but some of the initiatives for 2017 include the continued development of “Certificate Programs” for the following areas:

 - Hand Therapy

 - Sensory Integration

 As an AOTA-approved Continuing Education Provider, all of our courses count towards your NBCOT renewal.
 Even better, for every 1 contact hour completed from MedBridge’s AOTA approved courses, you earn 1.25 Professional Development hours through the NBCOT.
 If you are looking to renew your NBCOT this year, MedBridge is a great solution!